giantswarm/docs/src/content/ui-api/kubectl-gs/get-nodepools.md

 The standard tabular output format features these columns:

-- `ID`: Unique identifier of the node pool.
+- `NAME`: Unique identifier of the node pool.
-- `CLUSTER ID`: Unique identifier of the cluster that the node pool belongs to.
+- `CLUSTER NAME`: Unique identifier of the cluster that the node pool belongs to.
 - `CREATED`: Date and time of the node pool CR creation.
 - `CONDITION`: Latest condition reported for the node pool.
 (Azure only)
 - `NODES MIN/MAX`: Node pool autoscaler settings (if supported).